-Takeaway: if you care about generation throughput, use the largest per-chip batch size possible.
-Any per-chip batch size above the TPU arithmetic intensity (B{crit} , usually 120 or 240) will maximize throughput.
+Takeaway: If you care about generate throughput, use the largest per-chip batch size possible.
+Any perchip batch size about the TPU arithmetic intensity ($B{\rm crit}$, usually 120 or 240) will maximize throughput.
 You may need to increase your topology to achieve this.
 Smaller batch sizes will allow you to improve latency at the cost of throughput.